Yifan-bio/Manual/ATAC-seq.md

 ### 1. Replicates

-Like most high-throughput sequencing applications, ATAC-seq requires that biological replicates be run.
-This ensures that any signals observed are due to biological effects and not idiosyncracies of one particular sample or its processing.
+Same as all techniques, ATAC-seq requires biological replicates to provide accurate results.
+This ensures that any signals observed are due to biological effects rather then a single replicates handling or processing.
 To begin with, two replicates per experimental group are sufficient.

 ### 2. Controls

-With ATAC-seq, control groups are not typically run, presumably due to the expense and the limited value obtained.
-A control for a given sample would be genomic DNA from the sample that, instead of transposase treatment, is fragmented (e.g. by sonication), has adapters ligated, and is sequenced along with the ATAC sample.
-Such a control could be useful to help define regions of the genome that are more challenging to sequence or to align reads unambiguously.
+ATAC-seq may be provided with different type of controls.
+These includes the untreat control, the time zero control, or a simple reference control.
+However, due to the expense of ATAC-seq, many research choose to simply sequence a normal genomic DNA extraction using other fragmentation protocols to collect regions that are problematic for sequencing or aligning.
+However, this has been covered by the blacklist project done by ENCODE providing a list of regions that may introduce these biases.

 ### 3. PCR amplification

 In preparing libraries for sequencing, the samples should be amplified using as few PCR cycles as possible.
 This helps to reduce PCR duplicates, which are exact copies of DNA fragments that can interfere with the biological signal of interest.
+Techniques such as ATAC-seq which uses an enzyme is well known to be suffering from duplication because of (a) PCR cycles or (b) the same region were extracted from many different cells.

 ### 4. Sequencing depth